McAfee ePolicy allows the integration to LDAP servers.

 Although both the object types are still groups which can contain members and be used to apply permissions and so on, they are rather different in their own respect.
 This article explains the difference between the two types.

-When creating a group on OpenLDAP you get two choices as below
+When creating a group on OpenLDAP you get two choices.

 We created a new group with the objectclass: groupOfNames and attempted to register the LDAP server in ePolicy and voila!